Tourism in Perth: Fremantle

-Fremantle Arts Centre is a multi-arts organisation offering a program of exhibitions, residencies, art courses, and music, in a historic building in the heart of Fremantle, Western Australia.
+Fremantle Arts Centre is a multi-arts organisation offering a program of exhibitions, residencies, art courses, and music in a historic building at the heart of Fremantle, Western Australia.
 The building was constructed using convict labour between 1861 and 1868 and was used as a psychiatric hospital, initially called the Fremantle Lunatic Asylum, and later renamed as the Asylum for the Criminally Insane.

 The Western Australian Maritime Museum, located on Victoria Quay, contains galleries with maritime themes such as the Indian Ocean, the Swan River, fishing, maritime trade and naval defence.
 The Western Australian Museum's Shipwreck Galleries is also located in Fremantle, on nearby Cliff Street.
-It is a specialist maritime archaeology and shipwreck conservation museum, housed in 1850s-era Commissariat building.
+It is a specialist maritime archaeology and shipwreck conservation museum, housed in a 1850s-era Commissariat building.
 The museum also maintains a Museum-Without-Walls program via its These trails appear at many places along the coast.

-The Army Museum of Western Australia is a museum located in a historic artillery barracks in Fremantle, Western Australia.
-Established in 1977, the museum consists of several galleries reflecting the Army's involvement in Western Australia and the military service of Western Australians from the colonial period through to the present day.
-The museum holds numerous items of significance, including three Victoria Crosses.
+The Army Museum of Western Australia is a museum located in a historic artillery barracks in Fremantle.
+Established in 1977, the museum comprises several galleries that reflect the Army's involvement in Western Australia and the military service of Western Australians from the colonial period to the present day.
+The museum holds numerous significant items, including three Victoria Crosses.

 Metropolitan Perth

 The Zig Zag Cultural Centre is a multi-purpose facility in Kalamunda that includes a visitor centre, art gallery, meeting facilities, and the Zig Zag Cafe.
 The centre opened on 17 September 2011, to draw visitors to the history, culture and attractions within the Shire of Kalamunda.

 The Perth Observatory is an astronomical observatory in Bickley.
 It is Australia's oldest continually operating observatory and Australia's only remaining state-government-operated astronomical observatory.

 The RAAF Association's Aviation Heritage Museum in Bull Creek houses aircraft and artefacts relating to Western Australia's aviation history.
-A Lancaster bomber is open for pre-booked guided tours and a standalone Merlin engine is run at midday every Saturday.
+A Lancaster bomber is open for pre-booked guided tours, and a standalone Merlin engine is run at midday every Saturday.